-If you want to make a french buttercream, it’ll be much richer but you’ll be able to use up most of the egg yolks.
+If you want to make a french buttercream, it’ll be much richer and less sweet, but you’ll be able to use up most of the egg yolks.

 You certainly can!
 I made this cake with a white cake that uses only egg whites and cake flour because I wanted it super light and fluffy.
 They are almost the same recipe, those are the main changes but my classic vanilla cake is just a tad more dense and rich tasting.

 If you’re interested in learning more about how different ingredients behave in baking, make sure to check out my ebook, The Ingredient Guide.

 What to do with the leftover egg yolks?